jajaperson/PKM/Vault/Zen/Functor.md

 ## Types of functors

-As defined above, a functor associated a mapping to every hom-set $\cat C(X, Y)$ in its codomain:
+As defined above, a functor associates a mapping to every hom-set $\cat C(X, Y)$ in its codomain:
 $$
 \begin{align*}
 F : \cat C(X,Y) &\to \cat D(FX, FY) \\